Socialism—it’s a convention tradition for the GOP.

 “At a time when the rest of the world has rejected socialism, there are communities here at home where free markets have not been permitted to flourish,” one plank read.

-The document’s tone grew darker when it alludes to the subject of child emancipation, then a popular daytime television topic.
+The document’s tone grew darker in alluding to child emancipation, then a popular topic on daytime television.

 “This is the ultimate agenda of contemporary socialism under all its masks: to liberate youth from traditional family values by replacing family functions with bureaucratic social services,” it states.
 “That is why today's liberal Democrats are hostile toward any institution government cannot control, like private child care or religious schools.”